cybertraining-dsc/su21-reu-366/project/index.md

 This study investigates two of the approaches taken by researchers/developers to convert handwritten information to digital forms using (AI) Artificial Intelligence.
 These two deep learning approaches are the (CNN) Convolutional Neural Network and (LSTM) Long Short Term Memory.
-The CNN exploits spacial correlation in data and works well on images, while LSTM processes and makes predictions based on sequences of data.
+The CNN takes advantage of the spatial correlation in data, while LSTM makes predictions based on sequences of data.

 Contents